What is Free Cash Flow?

 - In reality, Greg will not agree to this lower valuation because the purchase of the gutter truck was not a regular business expense and will provide value to the business over many years.

-- Thus, a fairer valuation method in this instance is to estimate and deduct from free cash flow the ‘normalized’ amount of capital expenditures that Greg’s Gutter Company will face in an average year.
+- Thus, a fairer valuation method in this instance is to estimate and deduct from the adjusted owner benefit the ‘normalized’ amount of capital expenditures that Greg’s Gutter Company will face in an average year.

-- Greg’s normalized free cash flow is, therefore, $500,000 (this incorporates the true owner benefit of the business minus the normalized spending for capital expenditures).
+- Greg’s normalized free cash flow is, therefore, $300,000 to account for the normalized amount of cap ex the business faces.

 What is Free Cash Flow Yield?